intel-gpu/intel-gpu-i915-backports/docs/README_ubuntu.md

 Please note that DKMS installation will skip if the kernel headers are not installed.

-In case of an issue with the latest kernel, please install the kernel version mentioned in version file for appropriate OS version.
+In case of any issue with the latest kernel, please install the kernel version mentioned in [version](../versions) file for the appropriate OS version.

-  Ubuntu® 22.04 Desktop:
+  Ubuntu® 24.04 Desktop:
 ```
-$ sudo apt install linux-headers-<UBUNTU_22.04_DESKTOP_KERNEL_VERSION> \
+$ sudo apt install linux-headers-<UBUNTU_24.04_DESKTOP_KERNEL_VERSION> \
-linux-image-unsigned-<UBUNTU_22.04_DESKTOP_KERNEL_VERSION>
+linux-image-unsigned-<UBUNTU_24.04_DESKTOP_KERNEL_VERSION>

 Example:
-       $ sudo apt install linux-headers-6.5.0-15-generic \
+       $ sudo apt install linux-headers-6.8.0-11-generic \
-       linux-image-unsigned-6.5.0-15-generic
+       linux-image-unsigned-6.8.0-11-generic
 ```

 ### Binary Package
 Creation of binary Debian can be done using the below command.
-By default it will use the header of booted kernel, However it can be pointed to other headers via optional KLIB and KLIB_BUILD arguments.
+By default it will use the header of the booted kernel, However it can be pointed to other headers via optional KLIB and KLIB_BUILD arguments.
 ```
 $ make KLIB=<Header Path> KLIB_BUILD=<Header Path>/build i915bindeb-pkg